telefonicasc/etl-framework/python-lib/tc_etl_lib/README.md

 ## Changelog

-- Fix: pass `timeout` parameter to `http.post()` call in `iotaManager.send_http`, which was defined but never used, so requests never actually timed out
+- Fix: timeout was never used in `iotaManager.send_http()` so requests never actually timed out

 0.20.0 (May 6th, 2026)